-The rest part of this paper is structured as follows.
-In Sec.~\ref{modelHamiltonian}, we introduce a general model that is consisted of three MZMs coupled to a lattice defect and the full Hamiltonian.
-In Sec.~\ref{BraidId}, we derive the effective Hamiltonian by using the local largely-detuned driving fields on LD, based on which the braiding operations can be established via universal nonadiabatic passages.
-In Sec~\ref{Correct}, we employ a rapidly-varying global phase to correct systematic errors.
-Fault-tolerant, fast, and high-fidelity braiding operations can then be constructed for MZMs.
-Section~\ref{chiral} devotes to designing the chiral population transfer of three MZMs in both clockwise and counterclockwise manners.
+The remainder of this paper is structured as follows.
+In Sec.~\ref{modelHamiltonian}, we introduce a general model that is consisted of three Kitaev chains coupled to the same lattice defect and the full Hamiltonian for LD and MZMs.
+In Sec.~\ref{BraidId}, we derive the effective Hamiltonian with the largely detuned driving fields on LD, based on which the braiding operations can be established via universal nonadiabatic passages.
+In Sec~\ref{Correct}, we employ a rapidly varying global phase to correct systematic errors in driving fields, which gives rise to fault-tolerant, fast, and high-fidelity braiding operations for MZMs.
+In Sec.~\ref{quasipoison}, we evaluate our error-correction mechanism under the quasiparticle poisoning and discuss a combination strategy with the measurement-based braiding protocol.
+Section~\ref{chiral} is devoted to designing the chiral population transfer of three MZMs in the presence of LD excitation.
 The whole work is concluded in Sec.~\ref{conclusion}.
-Appendix~\ref{UniPara} presents the UQC theory in the parametric space with ideal control setting, followed by an error-correction extension in Appendix~\ref{UniParaErr}.
+Appendix~\ref{UniPara} presents the UQC theory in the parametric space with an ideal setting, followed by the error-correction extension in Appendix~\ref{UniParaErr}.